Having experienced Pancreatitis in one of my own dogs, I can tell you that this is one of the worst conditions that our

 - Dry eyes and other signs of dehydration

 The above symptoms can lead to other diagnoses, of course, so it’s always best to talk with your holistic veterinarian as soon as possible to find out exactly what’s going on with your fur baby.

 First, it’s important to realize that there are no known specific causes of pancreatitis.
 The exact rationale behind this condition is unknown, which can make tracking it down a bit of a complicated issue.
 That’s not to say that there aren’t any contributing factors, however.

 High blood fat content, also known as hyperlipemia, can lead to pancreatitis.
 This is a condition in which the amount of fat in the blood is heightened, generally after a meal.
 For the most part, this condition self-regulates with the consumption of food.
-But in some cases, dogs can have metabolic issues that lead to more fat than usual remaining in the blood.
+But in some cases, dogs can have metabolic issues (like Jenna did) that lead to more fat than usual remaining in the blood.

 Infectious diseases, like bacterial or viral infections, can also lead to pancreatitis.
 And abdominal trauma has also been known to lead to pancreatitis.
 Fast eating, stool eating, grass eating and stress are also contributing factors.
 Obesity also plays a role, as you might imagine, so the overall nutritional status certainly can lead to trouble over the long haul.
 Chronic episodes of can also lead to diabetes in dogs.